Andrettin/Wyrmsun/readme.txt

 * Encyclopedia
 - Added support for encyclopedia entries having links to each other.
+- Updated the literary texts for the encyclopedia, streamlining them (removing footnotes and the "|" character which denoted a caesura/break within a verse).

 * Factions
 - Fixed the requirements string for the Shadowcharm Clan faction.